 Fire Safety Guidelines

 Due to the potential risks and hazards associated with their use, certain appliances and decorations may not be used in student rooms.
 In addition, certain other appliances may only be used in designated cooking areas or kitchens.
-For further details and a complete list of these items, see Prohibited Items.

 Students may not possess items that operate with an open flame (i.e. grills, lanterns, candles, or incense), or flammable materials such as gasoline, kerosene, or propane.
+Please review the list of Prohibited Items for more information.

 Fire Safety Tips